MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 >
 > - To take a snapshot of everything in the business process flow window, select **Snapshot** on the action bar.
 This is useful, for example, if you want to share and get comments on the process from a team member.
 > - Use the mini-map to navigate quickly to different parts of the process.
 This is useful when you have a complicated process that scrolls off the screen.
 > - To add a description for the business process, select **Details** under the process name in the left corner of the business process flow window.
 You can use up to 2000 characters.

 <a name="BKMK_Editbusinessprocessflows"></a>
 ## Edit a business process flow
- To edit business process flows, open solution explorer, select **Processes**, and then select the **Business Process Flow** from the list of processes that you want to edit.
+ To edit a business process flow, open the solution explorer, select **Processes**, and then select the **Business Process Flow** from the list of processes that you want to edit.

  When you select the name  of the business process flow you want to edit from the list of processes, it opens in the designer, where you can make any updates you want.
 Expand **Details** under the name of the process to rename it or add a description, and view additional information.